vgadodia/Tuber/README.md

 # Tuber
-Using machine learning to diagnose tubercolosis from a chest x-ray.
+Using machine learning to diagnose tubercolosis and malaria from chest x-rays and red blood cell scans.